RavDas/Netflix-Clone-Deployment/README.md

 ![dockregis (1)](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/77cafdd7-f276-4ba5-9af8-ff1a58f7af56)

-Now Run the container to see if the game coming up or not by adding the below stage
+Now Run the container to see if the game coming up or not by adding the below stage.

 ```
 stage('Deploy to container'){
             steps{
-                sh 'docker run -d --name netflix -p 8081:80 sevenajay/netflix:latest'
+                sh 'docker run -d --name netflix -p 8081:80 ravdas/netflix:latest'
             }
         }
 ```